azeltov/Cortana-Intelligence-Suite-Industry-Solution-How-To-Guides/Energy/Demand Forecasting/Energy Demand Forecast Technical Deployment Guide/README.md

 8. Power BI Desktop (<https://powerbi.microsoft.com/en-us/desktop>)

 It will take about one day to implement this solution if you have all the required software/resources ready to use.
+The content of the document **Energy Demand Forecasting in Cortana Intelligence Suite_Deployment Guide.docx** is the same as this readme file.
+Use that documentation if you prefer reading a word document.
 Architecture
 ============